Celebrate National Hispanic Heritage Month with These 15 Powerful Films by Hispanic and Latinx Filmmakers

 Where to Watch: Netflix

 DYK?
-In January 2019, after Lin-Manuel Miranda posted a photo of him and Mercado on his social media accounts, many long-time Walter Mercado fans were surprised after learning he was still alive, even after years out of the public eye.
+In January 2019, Lin-Manuel Miranda posted a photo of himself with Mercado on his social media accounts.
+Many long-time Walter Mercado fans were surprised to learn he was still alive, even after years out of the public eye.

 Encanto (2021)